-Rich Roll's transition to world-recognised athlete started when at 40 he realised his health was being threatened by a poor lifestyle than involved use of alcohol and other drugs, poor diet and inactivity.
+Rich Roll's transition to world-recognised athlete started when at 40 he realised his health was being threatened by a poor lifestyle that involved use of alcohol and other drugs, poor diet and inactivity.
 Unable to climb his stairs, he adopted a whole food vegan diet and began to train.

 Rich has been inventive in his research of food and nutrition and an outspoken supporter of veganism, adopting the ‘Plant Strong!’ tagline.
-He has released an e-book including inventive recipies, and ‘Finding Ultra’ tells his story of his comeback from unhealthy middle age to elite sports acheivement.
-He’s also released a book of vegan recipes called The Plantpower Way (a portion of amazon sales goes to help support this website)
+He has released an e-book including inventive recipes, and ‘Finding Ultra’ tells his story of his comeback from unhealthy middle age to elite sports achievement.
+He’s also released a book of vegan recipes called The Plantpower Way (a portion of Amazon sales goes to help support this website).

-- "I have found that I am able to repair my body and recover well from workouts and am able to bounce back fresh day in and day out.
+“I have found that I am able to repair my body and recover well from workouts and am able to bounce back fresh day in and day out.
 Believe me, if I felt like I really needed to eat meat or dairy over the last 3 years, I would have.
-I just never felt like I really needed to.
+I just never felt like I really needed to.”

-- Ultra marathon legend and plant-strong Scott Jurek claims that his body has become so adept at absorbing his nutrient rich foods that he needs to eat less and operates at a higher efficiency.
+“Ultramarathon legend and plant-strong Scott Jurek claims that his body has become so adept at absorbing his nutrient rich foods that he needs to eat less and operates at a higher efficiency.
 I can honestly say that I know what he is talking about.
 And I think he and Carl Lewis (who performed at his peak on a plant-based diet) know what they are talking about.”

 If you’ve been inspired by Rich’s story to get your own vegan running shoes onhave a look at our FAQsabout vegan running resources.

 No Meat Athlete is a great running resource Full disclosure: 50% of any book you buy on there goes to support this website but there’s also a ton of free resources there.